zyiou/antrea/docs/prometheus-integration.md

 in the Antrea ZoneID of the conntrack table.
 This metric gets updated at an interval specified by flowPollInterval, a configuration parameter for the Agent.
+- **antrea_agent_deny_connection_count:** Number of deny connections
+detected by Flow Exporter deny connections tracking.
+This metric gets updated when a flow is rejected/dropped by network policy.
 - **antrea_agent_conntrack_max_connection_count:** Size of the conntrack
 table.
 This metric gets updated at an interval specified by flowPollInterval, a configuration parameter for the Agent.